instacart/Snacks/src/components/ScrollTrack/docs/ScrollTrack.md

 child to determine how it wants to treat elements that are shown within the track or hidden off the overflow.

+The argument supplied to `equalWidthTrack` is the width of each element as defined as a number or a function of props that will output the width of each element.

 Example use case: *A container of item cards that all have a width of 90px and margins of 5px on both sides*

 ```js static